Case Studies A journey to become more intelligence driven

 Independence

-CQC continue to build on the investment made in Cygnum with an ongoing system change scheme in place to consider agile and incremental ongoing improvement for the future.
+CQC continues to build on the investment made in Cygnum with an ongoing system change scheme in place to consider agile and incremental ongoing improvement for the future.